JavaFundamentalsZT/jf-hw-intro/README.md

 Getting Started
 ---------------

-Start off by downloading this repository ([quick ZIP archive link](https://github.com/toomasr/jf-skeleton/zipball/master)).
+Start off by downloading this repository ([quick ZIP archive link](https://github.com/toomasr/jf-skeleton/zipball/master)) or cloning it via Git.
 Once you have the archive we will use Maven to build the project.

 ```shell
 cd jf-skeleton